 Battlegrounds also got a Christmas-themed level added for the holidays.

-Color-Coded for Your Convenience: Spyro's Adventure toys have a layer of green plastic at their base, Giants toys have orange, and Swap Force uses blue.
+Color-Coded for Your Convenience: Spyro's Adventure toys have a layer of green plastic at their base, Giants toys have orange, Swap Force uses blue, and Trap Team is red.
 Different versions of the characters are marked with those colors in the various games, and the console titles tie most of their collection achievements to specific "[Color] Base" figures.

 In Spyro's Adventure, Kaos defends his Huge Holographic Head with "Fear my giant floating head!"
 Later in Giants, he gets the Fist of Arkus and proclaims "Fear my giant robot hand!"